Stratis-Dermanoutsos/Full-Stack-Notes/Backend/ASPNET/README.md

 <ins>This section can be skipped if you don't use the Terminal.</ins>

+- List your dotnet SDKs

+      dotnet --list-sdks
+- Create project

+      dotnet new <projectType>
+- Add package reference to your project

+      dotnet add package <package>
+- Remove package

+      dotnet remove package <package>
+- Restore dependencies

+      dotnet restore
+- Build and run project

+      dotnet run
+  This command, depending on the type of project, requires the respective *runtime* program.

+      dotnet --list-runtimes
+  to view your currently installed *runtimes*.
+- For more

+      dotnet -h
+- Choose version of ***.NET***

   Before you run the

       dotnet new ...
   command, you can specify the version of **dotnet** to use by:

   - Create a folder to be the root of your project, where you are going to run the above command
   - While in that folder, run

         dotnet new globaljson
   - Run

         dotnet --list-sdks
     to see the downloaded versions in your system
   - Replace the value of *"version"* inside the *global.json* file with EXACTLY the one you want to use
   - Run

         dotnet --version
     to make sure the change has been applied
   - Run

         dotnet new ...

 ### ASP .NET Razor Pages